 Footwear must be worn at all times.

-- The heel of a shoe can be no more than one inch in height. - No Flip flops, backless shoes, open toe, platforms, "Heelys" (shoes or sneakers with wheels or in line skating mechanisms) or rubber slip- on shoes allowed - Appropriate shoes must be worn for Physical Education to avoid injury.
+- No Flip flops, backless shoes, open toe, platforms, "Heelys" (shoes or sneakers with wheels or in line skating mechanisms) or rubber slip- on shoes allowed - Appropriate shoes must be worn for Physical Education to avoid injury.